 Why don't blockers work long-term?

-How to stop doomscrolling permanently?
+How do I stop doomscrolling permanently?

 Permanent change requires replacing the habit, not just blocking it.
-Your brain seeks novelty and stimulation β€” that won't change.
+Your brain craves novelty and stimulation — that won't change.
 The fix is redirecting that craving toward something valuable.
-Build a daily routine of reaching for Headway instead of social media.
-When the replacement becomes automatic, the doomscrolling habit loses its grip.
+Free apps to stop doomscrolling, like Forest or Headway, work because they give your brain what it needs.
+When the replacement becomes automatic, doomscrolling loses its grip.

 Can your brain recover from doomscrolling?